Thursday, May 28, 2026

 My books can be seen at http://www.bn.com/ http://www.amazon.com/ or, http://www.iuniverse.com/ just do an author search for "Mark Meek".

-The first two of the following images of Leipzig are of the New Town Hall.
-The third is of the Old Town Hall.
+The first two of the following four images are of the Cathedral and the next two are of the Rathaus.

 There are multiple scenes following.
 To see the scenes, after the first one, you must first click the up arrow, ^, before you can move on to the next scene by clicking the right or forward arrow, >, After clicking the up arrow, you can then hide the previews of successive scenes, if you wish.